Filmmaker explores dark family saga in "The Flat"

 In his quest for discovery, Goldfinger traveled to Germany where he met Edda von Mildenstein, the baron's daughter, who, like Hannah, was happy not to confront the past.

-The filmmaker discovered that Gerda's own mother - Goldfinger's great-grandmoth2er - was transported to a concentration camp, where she was murdered.
+The filmmaker discovered that Gerda's own mother - Goldfinger's great-grandmother - was transported to a concentration camp, where she was murdered.

 "That was the most shocking thing of all," he said.